-113. Component 3 addressed the need to kick start an effort towards integrated water resources monitoring and management in the region, a system that is tailored and integrates CC and adaptation needs into its core functionalities and rationale and in order to maximize economic and social benefits in an equitable way and at the landscape level.
-The inherent complexity of stablishing effective hydrological monitoring and information dissemination systems creates the need for large investments (for Example, similar monitoring systems have been designed and established covering similar land extent in Latin America, Asia and Africa, with an average cost of USD 17,000,000, with implementation taking place under four years).
-The activities predicted to take place under the project with AF funds will be demonstrated to be cost effective as these address only key barriers and gaps identified by MARN and serving only to complement existing infrastructure.
+Component 3 addressed the need to kick start an effort towards integrated water 113. resources monitoring and management in the region, a system that is tailored and integrates CC and adaptation needs into its core functionalities and rationale and in order to maximize economic and social benefits in an equitable way and at the landscape level.
+The inherent complexity of stablishing effective hydrological monitoring and information dissemination systems creates the need for large investments (for Example, similar monitoring systems have been designed and established covering similar land extent in Latin America25, Asia26 and Africa27, with an average cost of USD 17,000,000, with implementation taking place under four The activities predicted to take place under the project with AF funds will be demonstrated to be cost effective as these address only key barriers and gaps identified by MARN and serving only to complement existing infrastructure.
 The analysis in the formulation of the proposal also looked to ensure that maintenance costs could be incorporated into national budgets, while favouring institutional capacity building (for example use of GIS software to compliment current analysis).
 By looking to prioritize access to climate information the project also looks to ensure the equitable distribution of products and benefits of CC information in a manner that looks to be locally appropriate and seeks to enhance the information of existing EWS, particularly as they relate to flooding and drought.

 114. Activities predicted under Component 4 provide support to the other three proposed components, helping avoid ad hoc approaches, and establishing the conditions under which the project is most likely to produce medium and long term positive net benefits in San Francisco Menendez.
 The cost-effectiveness of improving systems in place for inter-institutional coordination is variable depending on the local context.
-Nevertheless, conventional approaches to the activities under component 4 were estimate by MARN to cost approximately USD
+Nevertheless, conventional approaches to the activities under component 4 were estimate by MARN to cost approximately USD 2,000,00028.
+For this component, the AF contribution will leverage existing efforts by MARN to create a suitable environment for integrative visions of CC adaptation based on landscape restoration and livelihood diversification.
+The investment predicted for Component 4 will work to develop better local governance, autonomy and decision making that can positively influence landscape and community resilience outcomes, through better inter-institutional coordination that enables the presence of CC adaptation policies and institutional arrangements.
+The investment made by AF would therefore put in place and advance from a solid basis for interinstitutional coordination that builds resilience, thorough better institutional coordination and policy formulation, that uses participatory dialogue platforms and builds upon integrated landscape approaches.

-&lt;sup>24 These activities include: forest protection, reforestation, agricultural best management practices, riparian restoration and forest fuel reduction.
+24 These activities include: forest protection, reforestation, agricultural best management practices, riparian restoration and forest fuel reduction.